acanimal/acanimal.github.io/src/content/blog/2018-03-15-express-async-middleware.md

 `async/await` is an extremely useful notation.
 There are plenty of good articles explaining them and how to use it and, IMO, there is an extremely useful visual explanation in 7 secs: [Async/Await in JavaScript, 7 seconds](https://async-await.xyz/).

-Simply compare the syntax evolution from callbacks, passig through the use of promises until asyn/await (extracted from [Asynchronous JavaScript: From Callback Hell to Async and Await](https://www.toptal.com/javascript/asynchronous-javascript-async-await-tutorial)):
+Simply compare the syntax evolution from callbacks, passing through the use of promises until async/await (extracted from [Asynchronous JavaScript: From Callback Hell to Async and Await](https://www.toptal.com/javascript/asynchronous-javascript-async-await-tutorial)):

 ```javascript
 // Verifying a user using callbacks